Step-by-Step Guide to Creating a Barcode Reader App for Salesforce AppExchange

 </apex:page>

-Save the changes and re-deploy the code.
-Here is the preview of the Visualforce page.
+Save your changes and re-deploy the code.
+Here’s a preview of the Visualforce page.

 Salesforce barcode reader